-Information and control systems relating to group management As part of the management reporting system, the board receives monthly key figures, quarterly consolidated financial statements and management comments from group management, providing information on operational performance and key performance indicators within the Group, divisions and major group companies.
-Variances from the budget and the three-year medium-term financial plan are analysed based on overall market conditions, and action taken by management is evaluated.
+Information and control systems relating to group management As part of the management information system, the board receives monthly key figures, quarterly consolidated financial statements and management comments from group management, providing information on operational performance and key performance indicators within the Group, divisions, segments and major group companies.
+Variances from the budget and the threeyear medium-term financial plan are analysed based on overall market conditions, and action taken by management is evaluated.
 At each meeting, the board is also informed about the course of business, important projects and risks.
-Once a year it conducts an in-depth assessment of the Group's risk situation on the basis of a risk report.
-Written proposals are prepared for any major projects requiring a board decision.
-The newly established internal audit function started its work last year.
-These functions were outsourced.
-The internal audit function reports to the chairman of the audit committee, which has delegated the coordination and practical performance of the audits to the CFO.
+Once a year it conducts an indepth assessment of the Group's risk situation on the basis of a risk report.
+Written proposals are prepared under the direction of the CEO for any major projects requiring a board decision.
+Internal audit carries out audits in the Group in accordance with the audit concept proposed by the audit committee and determined by the board.
+The chairman of the audit committee agrees the audit programme with the chairman of the board.
+Responsibility for coordinating and implementing audits is delegated to the CFO.
+The internal audit work is contracted out externally.
+The internal audit function reports to the chairman of the audit committee, which delegates the coordination and practical performance of the audits to the CFO.
 The internal audit function reports the results of its audits to the audit committee at at least one meeting each year.
-Two meetings were held last year.
-The audits focused on contracts, pricing, and IT structures of individual divisions and group companies.
+In the year under review one meeting took place with the internal audit.
+The audits focused on processes and controls as part of the internal control system.